LaunchCode-Education-Archived/csharp-web-development/src/chapters/introduction-and-setup/setup.rst

 You've installed Visual Studio IDE, and you're ready to start exploring its many features.

-.. .. _create-new-csharp-project:

-..
-Your First C# Project
-.. ------------------------

-..
-Following the "Hello, World" trend, let's create a new IntelliJ project.

-.. #.
-Create a new folder to hold your C# practice files.
-Since you will be
-..    creating lots of small projects as you move through this course, we
-..    suggest that you also add sub-folders with names corresponding to the
-..    related chapters and projects.
-Something like
-..    ``C#-practice/chapter-name/project-name``.
-.. #.
-Select the *Create New Project* option from the welcome
-..    screen.

-..    .. figure:: figures/IntelliJWelcome.png
-..       :scale: 80%
-..       :alt: Welcome window for IntelliJ

-..
-Create new project

-.. #.
-Clicking *New Project* opens a window with a series of project settings to
-..    select.
-For this first setting, make sure your selected project SDK is the JDK
-..    you have installed.
-This allows IntelliJ to compile our C# code in-app.
-..
-Click *Next* in the lower right corner of the window to continue selecting settings.

-..    .. figure:: figures/projectSDK.png
-..       :alt: Select project SDK

-..
-Select project SDK

 .. #.
 In the second window, select *Create project from template*.
 This gives us
 ..    some of the C# project scaffolding to save us some time with project infrastructure.